 - Data on hardware assets, application installations, and contracts can be exported from FlexNet Manager Suite and imported into ServiceNow - Data on assets and contracts can be exported from ServiceNow and imported into FlexNet Manager Suite.

-This release of the ServiceNow integration package supports the following versions of ServiceNow:
+This release of the ServiceNow integration application supports the following versions of ServiceNow:

-- Helsinki
+- Jakarta

-- Istanbul
+- Kingston

-- Jakarta.
+- London.